-Exercise 11.
-Write an argumentative essay on the topic "Advantages and disadvantages of living in the city to living in the countryside".
+A. Write a draft on of an argumentative essay on the topic "Advantages and disadvantages of living in the place where you study/ your home town".
 Use the ideas from the exercise above.

-- A. Write your rough draft. - B. Exchange your rough drafts with your partner.
-Edit and revise your partner's rough draft.
+B. Exchange your drafts with your partner.
+Edit and revise your partner's draft.
 Use the following checklist to make sure his/ her argumentative essay meets the requirements.